mysema/lein-jelastic/README.md

 ```

 As storing user and password information in the project directly is generally not
-so good idea, you can store sensitive information on your `~/.lein/profiles.clj` file.
+so good idea, you can store sensitive information in your `~/.lein/profiles.clj` file.

 ```clojure
 {:user {:jelastic {:email "your@email.com" :password "XXXXXXX"}}}